bozhinov/dhcp-php/README.md

 ## Why?
 (Momchil) Cause I need it for bHype

-For more details and to see the code in action, check original blog post: [mysteriouscode.io/blog/dhcp-implementation-in-php/](https://mysteriouscode.io/blog/dhcp-implementation-in-php/)
+For more details and to see the code in action, check out the original blog post: [mysteriouscode.io/blog/dhcp-implementation-in-php/](https://mysteriouscode.io/blog/dhcp-implementation-in-php/)

 ## Running DHCPServer